Ashistry/ashistry/content/posts/hugo-theme-tutorial/index.md

 Additionally, I urge you to try and keep your theme/site **accessible.**

 This means sufficient contrast, clear structure, dyslexic-friendly font, and large enough font size, for example.
 For an easy overview of considerations, I reccommend[ this article](https://quivo.co/uk/european-accessibility-act-2025/#c11261) about the European accessibility act.
+If you don't want to have your colors for high contrast by default, consider adding a high contrast mode that detects the user's preferences (There is a note about how to do this in this guide).

 Also, [ARIA](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Reference/Attributes/aria-label) labels help screenreader users use your website.
 They're not always strictly neccesary for simple, well-structured sites, but it's a good idea and doesn't take much time.

 Firefox and browsers based on it have a neat little built in accesibility inspector in your dev console, set the dropdown menu to "all issues".
 We all share the internet, including those with disabilities.

-(For editing the colors of code blocks, check out [this hugo doc](https://gohugo.io/quick-reference/syntax-highlighting-styles). "base16-snazzy" or "fruity" meets the standards as far as I can tell.)
+(For editing the colors of code blocks, check out [this hugo doc](https://gohugo.io/quick-reference/syntax-highlighting-styles). "modus-vivendi" is the only default that meets the standards as far as I can tell.)

+I will maybe talk about accessibility more in another post.
+I am not visually impaired, so I am less confident to speak to 100% correctness on how to do this.

 Let's do this!

-## 1.1.
-Site setup
+## 1. Site setup

 We will be creating a new Hugo site for ease of development.
 If you want, you can simply copy over your posts to the new site later, but unimplemented functions will not work.
 A new Hugo theme comes with some example posts by default; you can delete these from yourthemename/content/posts if you want.